Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Driving time: Fox Glacier -> Wanaka, 260 km, 3 h 30 mins

-Even if the road is not too long, there are so many beautiful things on the way, that it can easily take you the whole day.
+Even if the driving is not too long, there are so many beautiful things along the way, that it can easily take you the whole day.

 Here they are:

 The road to Wanaka goes along the Haast River, which is very beautiful and serene.